 PROJECT GRADING.
 My intention is to grade projects solely on correctness as demonstrated by unit tests, but I reserve the right to inspect code for conformance to specifications that are not easily verified automatically.
+Also, two projects additionally will be graded for code style, see below.
 You will be given all the unit tests used in grading, except that the raw data used by the unit tests may be different, to prevent students from simply writing code that apes the responses the specific unit tests check for.
 Extra credit will be given to students who discover cases not covered by the given unit tests; in that case, the student must write a JUnit test case and provide a would-be solution to the project that passes the current set of unit tests but fails the new one.
 Bonus extra credit will be awarded if the instructor's own solution fails the new test.
 Moreover, and this is important, that new test case will be distributed to the class and added to the test cases used in grading.
 Any student who has already submitted a solution that does not pass the new test case should resubmit a corrected solution.